- Some Curious Finds

 The residency began with a Creative Partnerships project and developed as the school became a national School of Creativity, researching the ways adults and children together can creatively ask big questions.
 It was an incredibly exciting residency, some very innovative work took place across the whole school as a team of adults worked with the children on many different initiatives.

-The school is really interested in exploring ways of documenting the children’s learning and we’ve been conducting research into this, some of which is detailed in “Creative Approaches to Participation” edited by Helen Manchester (published by Routledge, 2011), exploring the Small Actions, Big Change project.
+The school is really interested in exploring ways of documenting the children’s learning and we’ve been conducting research into this, some of which is detailed in “Creative Approaches to Participation” edited by Helen Manchester (published by Routledge, 2011), a chapter I wrote exploring the Small Actions, Big Change project.

-One of the big projects we are working on is the development of the school allotment as a wildlife-friendly creative space for the children to learn outside.
+One of the big projects we are working on is the development of the school Discovery Garden as a wildlife-friendly creative space for the children to learn outside.
 This space linked deeply with the school’s nature garden, the work of the Eco Club and the school ethos that recognised nature and the outdoors as a powerful tool in nurturing and educating children.
 Whilst I worked at Dunkirk, I was part of a team of adults at the school who were extremely committed to enabling children to have connections with nature and for this to feed into the whole curriculum.

 We worked with the children to create things with natural materials, to explore and discover wildlife, to use nature as inspiration for poems, stories and descriptions and to finds links with all areas of the curriculum.
 We measured as we made dens, we played counting games with potatoes we dug up, we made puppets, we were allotment pirates, we had teddy bears picnics and so much more…